-Ivanka Trump attributes her 30-pound weight loss just six months after the birth of her second child to a low-carb diet and regular yoga and spinning workouts, she told Shape.
+Ivanka Trump attributes her 30-pound weight loss just six months after the birth of her second child to a low-carb diet, yoga and spinning workouts.

 Trump now centers her meals around protein, especially salmon and chicken, and cut back on processed carbs to have more consistent energy throughout the day.
 Over time, Ivanka started enjoying healthier foods and craving them over junk foods.